 You and your provider will receive a letter from BCBSAZ explaining exactly what has been approved under the prior authorization.
+Payment will be made for the service that has received prior authorization in accordance with plan benefits.

 If BCBSAZ denies your prior authorization request